kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 in `ALL CAPS` meets the conspicuous requirement.
 That isn't true.
 Courts have criticized the Bar for pretending as much, and most everyone agrees all caps does more to discourage reading than compel it.
-All the same, most open-source-license form set their warranty disclaimers in all-caps.
+All the same, most open-source-license forms set their warranty disclaimers in all-caps, in part because that's the only obvious way to make it stand out in plain-text `LICENSE` files.
 I'd prefer to use asterisks or other ASCII art, but that ship sailed long, long ago.

 ### Limitation of Liability